tanhongit/dotfiles/readme.md

 # Information

 - Platform: Linux
-- OS Available: **Ubuntu, Zorin OS**
+- OS Available: **Ubuntu, Zorin OS, macOS**
 - Language: Bash
 - Plash: GNOME
 - Shell: ZSH

 # Requirements

-You will need to have an Ubuntu or Zorin OS installed on your system.
+You will need to have an Ubuntu, Zorin OS, or macOS installed on your system.

 - For Ubuntu, you should use version **22.04** is stable.
 - For Zorin OS, you should use version **17** is stable.

 # Installing

+## Install for Linux
 Before running this script, please clone the repository to your local machine.

 ```bash